vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/latitude.png)

-   Next, click on the ribbon next to the "LAT" field and choose "Location Details".
+   Next, click on the ribbon next to the "LATITUDE" field and choose "Location Details".

    ![pic2](images/loc-details2.png)